Visa Waiver Program

 > What are the limitations of the visa waiver program

-With an ESTA obtained under the Visa Waiver Program you can not perform all possible activities in the United States.
-Here are some activities that you are not allowed to do in the United States under the Visa Waiver Program:
+With an ESTA obtained under the Visa Waiver Program, you cannot carry out all possible activities in the United States.
+Here are some activities you are not allowed to do in the United States under the Visa Waiver Program:

-- Become a student in the United States, whether full-time or part-time;
+- Becoming a student in the United States, whether full-time or part-time;

-- You can not perform service and get paid for it;
+- You cannot perform services and be paid for them;

-- You can not be hired to work, regardless of the form or duration of the job;
+- You cannot be hired to work, regardless of the form or duration of the employment;

-- It is impossible for you to collaborate in one way or another with the press or as part of a journalism mission;
+- It is impossible for you to collaborate in any way with the press or as part of a journalistic assignment;

-- You will not be able to hire a crew member aboard an airplane or boat;
+- You won’t be able to sign on as a crew member aboard a plane or ship either;

-- Finally, you are strictly prohibited from seeking permanent residence in the United States.
+- Finally, you are formally prohibited from seeking permanent residency in the United States.